WEEK 04: Appropriation and African American Music

 But he is also taking away a woman’s right to represent herself in culture (the only real women who appear in episodes of the (very funny and absurdist, and often subversive) British series Monty Python's Flying Circus, for instance, are young, shapely sex objects; the comic portraits of women are mostly done by men in drag).
 The man in drag for humorous effect is (mis-)representing women through his warped view as a man of what being a woman is like.

-We may never know to what extent the real elements of typical African American culture in the 19th century are reflected in the distorted mirror of the minstrel shows; we have more records of white appropriations of African American culture and identity, than direct records of these from African Americans.
-In addition, African American identity itself seems to have been influenced by the white representations of it in books and on the stage.
+We may never know to what extent the real elements of typical African American culture in the 19th century are reflected in the distorted mirror of the minstrel shows; we have more records of White appropriations of African American culture and identity than we have direct records of these from African Americans.
+In addition, African American identity itself seems to have been influenced by the White representations of it in books and on the stage.

 The Politics of (Self-)Representation